 For the dressing

-- 1 tbsp sesame or other neutral-tasting oil
+- 1 tablespoon sesame or other neutral-tasting oil

-- 1 tbsp coconut aminos (or soy sauce)
+- 1 tablespoon coconut aminos (or soy sauce)

 - 1½ inch ginger, peeled and grated